 Initial evidence about the impact of the timing of eating on human health came from the field of sleep research.
 Routinely, researchers found that workers whose shifts are in opposition to the normal circadian rhythm have greater risks of ill health, including higher rates of miscarriage (Begtrup et al., 2019), pre-term birth (Cai et al., 2019; Davari et al., 2018), and odds of developing preeclampsia (Cai et al., 2019).

 New attention has been called to all health behaviors that impact or are impacted by one’s circadian rhythm.
 As such, modifying or compressing the timing of ones eating schedule is gaining popularity as a way to modulate health.
-One such modality is time-restricted eating.
+One such modality is time-restricted eating (TRE).
 Evidence from human studies finds that condensing the eating window is effective for weight loss (Gabel et al., 2018; Hutchison et al., 2019; Lowe et al., 2020).
 There have also been studies that find that metabolic health markers, such as blood pressure and cholesterol can be improved from TRE without the reduction in body weight (Sutton et al., 2018).
 However, experimental data from human pregnant populations does not currently exist and observational evaluations are extremely limited.

-These few studies that evaluate the timing of eating in relation to perinatal health in humans find that there are small, but significant elevations in parent fasting glucose when fasting duration is greater during pregnancy (Loy et al., 2017).
+These few studies that evaluate the timing and duration of eating in relation to perinatal health in humans find that there are small, but significant elevations in parent fasting glucose when fasting duration is greater during pregnancy (Loy et al., 2017).
 There is also evidence that eating earlier in the day during pregnancy is associated with more favorable dietary quality (Gontijo et al., 2020).
 Interest in this topic is mounting as future cohort studies are planned to further assess the role of chronobiology and timing of meals during pregnancy on perinatal health outcomes (Kaur et al., 2020).
 One study has also investigated the attitudes surrounding engaging in time-restricted eating during pregnancy.
-In their population of pregnant or recent post-partum parents nearly 25% reported they would be open to trying this modality during pregnancy to improve health (Flanagan et al., 2022).
+In their population of pregnant or recent post-partum parents, nearly 25% reported they would be open to trying this modality during pregnancy to improve health (Flanagan et al., 2022).
 Although, not all participants endorsed the diet as appropriate for pregnancy.
 There is also a clinical case study that employed intermittent fasting to improve postprandial blood glucose concentrations in a pregnant woman with gestational diabetes(Ali & Kunugi, 2020).
 The most complete literature about the timing of food intake and duration of fasting during pregnancy is studies that evaluate Ramadan observance in pregnant Muslim populations.
 Although the characterization of participating in fasting differs by study, there is conflicting evidence about the impact on infant birth weight and maternal glycemia.
 Some studies identify greater risk of small-for-gestational age in infants whose parent fasted during gestation (Cross et al., 1990; Daley et al., 2017; Opaneye et al., 1990; Ziaee et al., 2010), or smaller birth weights(Savitri et al., 2014, 2018).
-The effect of fasting during pregnancy is less frequently studied, but demonstrates there may be small elevations in glycemia (Baynouna Al Ketbi et al., 2014).
-These data should be interpreted with caution, as the month of Ramadan not only results altered timing of eating, but also changes in sleeping patterns and dietary quality.
+The effect of fasting during pregnancy on glycemia is less frequently studied, but demonstrates there may be small elevations in glycemia (Baynouna Al Ketbi et al., 2014).
+These data should be interpreted with caution, as the month of Ramadan not only results in altered timing of eating, but also changes in sleeping patterns and dietary quality.
 Therefore, more research is warranted to disentangle the relationship between chrononutritional factors during pregnancy and perinatal health outcomes.